0xMotazMohamed/A-Killer-Adversary-for-Quicksort/README.md

-# A-Killer-Adversary-for-Quicksort
+## A-Killer-Adversary-for-Quicksort
-This project demonstrates a specifically crafted adversarial input designed to expose weaknesses in the Quicksort algorithm.
+This project implements an adversarial technique from Professor M.D.
+McIlroy's paper, "A Killer Adversary for Quicksort."
+The paper demonstrates how to construct input data that can cause Quicksort to exhibit quadratic time complexity, even with randomizing or optimized implementations.
+By using a specially designed comparison function, this method dynamically generates input that exploits weaknesses in Quicksort, leading to inefficient sorting.
+This project serves to illustrate the vulnerability of Quicksort and provides a practical example of how such adversarial inputs can impact algorithm performance.